ssitar583/entservices-apis/docs/README.md

-# RDK Services API Documentation
+# ENT Services API Documentation

-This project houses required resources for RDK Services API documentation.
+This project houses required resources for ENT Services API documentation.
 The documentation is hosted as a static web site on Github and is created using the Docsify site generator.

 [View Latest Documentation](https://github.io/rdkservices/#/README ***FIX THIS)